 Then we started Hubspot Ed.
 There was six competitors back in 2004, that were in the automation market.
 Now there are 6,000 companies that are in that market, so that just is an idea of the amount of companies now that are in the same level giving freemium, etc. Being able to start right is extremely important.

 Creating buyer personas

-Today the focus and the importance is on the customer and how we actually develop our customer.
+Today the focus and the importance is on the customer and how we actually develop our customer and customer onboarding HubSpot is key.
 How many in the room have created buyer personas?
 This is a common terminology in the inbound world.
 Has anybody created a negative buyer persona?
 Not yet.
 Has anybody created more than one buyer persona?
 Interesting.

 Holding on four key factors.
 So how do we find potential customers?
 What do we ask them, Hubspot's customer development from when we started as a startup to how it looks now.
 And why is this important.
 Most importantly, why is it important to your business and what you can do today actually action any of these items.

 Where do I find potential clients?

 Especially in the startup community, people have very niche products for niche ideas.
 They always want to know, where do I find potential clients?
 The first thing is, these are key tips to looking for these potential clients.
 If you're Red Bull, your audience is probably going to be looking at videos, YouTube.
 As opposed to if you're selling consultancy for accounting, it might be a white paper.

 About four years ago, I was working for a shipping company.
 I spoke to the head of marketing in the shipping company, it was a Finnish company.
 And the Head of Marketing said, Caragh, nobody online wants to talk about this tanker that's under the water.
 I'm not going to be able to do marketing.
 And I said, well what we can do is try to find where these people are living online.